Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Michael did such a great job that I thought Reed had a tough act to follow.
 Reed was just as good with his presentation.

 Let’s start with a basic premise.
 What’s the most important thing in your portrait photography?
-Most of the people in the room immediately thought that it was the subject.
+Most people in the room immediately thought it was the subject.

 While that’s part of the equation, Reed posited that the subjects are almost irrelevant.
 You could replace your subject with another subject and still have a great photo.
 Reed had a mantra he repeated through his presentation.